What Andy Cohen Really Thinks of Shannon Beador's New Boyfriend

 "We both went to the same college—USC—but we didn't meet then," she explained.

 The Bravolebrity made their relationship Instagram official at the end of July.
-The news came almost two years Beador announced her split from David Beador.
+The news came almost two years after Beador announced her split from David Beador.

 Fans watched the former spouses attempt to save their marriage after his cheating scandal.
 However, they ended up filing for divorce in December 2017.